teomane/CAP.HealthCheck/README.md

 There are two sample applications and each one has own docker compose file to run required infrastructures. **Please check for services and their ports in docker compose files.**

-Example command to run docker compose files:
+Example command to run a docker compose files:
 ```
 docker-compose -f docker-compose-rabbitmq-postgresql.yml up -d
 ```

 Sample applications has a controller named _Test_ with route `api/test`.
-There are two endpoints for publishing an event with success and fail scenarios. `http://localhost:5000/api/test/publish` publishes an event with successful subscription. `http://localhost:5000/api/test/publish/error` publishes an event with failed subscription.
-The healthcheck service is available at `http://localhost:5000/health`.
+There are two endpoints for publishing an event with success and fail scenarios.
+* [`http://localhost:5000/api/test/publish`](http://localhost:5000/api/test/publish) publishes an event with successful subscription.
+* [`http://localhost:5000/api/test/publish/error`](http://localhost:5000/api/test/publish/error) publishes an event with failed subscription.
+* The healthcheck service is available at [`http://localhost:5000/health-cap`](http://localhost:5000/health-cap).